Benitex/Pokemon-Burning-Scales/README.md

 ## Story

-In Pokemon Burning Scales, you play as Nathan, an experienced trainer who is assisting professors Oak and Juniper in their investigation of a unknown form of Pokémon.
+In Pokemon Burning Scales, you play as Nathan, an experienced trainer who is assisting professors Oak and Juniper in their investigation of an unknown form of Pokémon.
 The research takes a dangerous turn when a mysterious and powerful Pokémon begins to wreak havoc across the southern part of Unova.
 It's up to you to uncover the source of the chaos and unravel the mystery behind these strange new Pokémon forms.

 The main story provides about 4 hours of gameplay, but with dozens of side quests to discover, your adventure can easily extend beyond 10 hours.